fathah/react-native-image-resizer/README.md

 - If you are using `@react-native-camera-roll/camera-roll` **with new architecture enabled this library is not going to work**.
 If you try to display an image with the `uri` of the library using `<Image />` you are going to have the following error: `No suitable image URL loader found for ph://...`.
 This error come from the ReactNative `ImageLoader`, which is the one we are currently using.
 Help/PR for solving this are welcome.
 Until then, we recommend using `react-native-image-picker`.
 - Image EXIF orientation are correctly handled on Android only, But not yet on IOS [#402](https://github.com/bamlab/react-native-image-resizer/issues/402).

-## 👉 About Bam

-We are a 100 people company developing and designing multiplatform applications with [React Native](https://www.bam.tech/agence-react-native-paris) using the Lean & Agile methodology.
-To get more information on the solutions that would suit your needs, feel free to get in touch by [email](mailto://contact@bam.tech) or through or [contact form](https://www.bam.tech/en/contact)!

-We will always answer you with pleasure 😁